Tap the text to show or hide reading controls.

 “I figured you lot would be pleased too.”

-Making good money is a fine thing, after all.
+Making good money was a fine thing, after all.
 Right?

 Reading Settings